 However:

-- Inheritance tax may apply if you die within 7 years of gift
+- Inheritance tax can apply if you die within 7 years of making the gift.

 No Tax on Transfers